 Guide for Champadevi Day Hike

-A guide will lead you to Champadevi 1 Day Hike.
+A guide will lead you to the Champadevi day hike.
 The number of guides depends on the number of individuals registered for the Champadevi 1 Day Hike.
 Each group of 4-5 pax is assigned with one guide.

 The guide with a Nepal Government-certified license is only assigned to lead Champadevi 1 Day Hike.
 Additionally, the guide is also trained in first aid and eco-tourism.
-Usually, an English speaking guide is available but on request Chinese and other language speaking guide can be made available.
+Usually, an English-speaking guide is available but on request, Chinese and other language speaking guides can be made available.
 A guide will lead as well as inform you about the locality, culture, rules, importance.
 Overall, the guide will have the feature of friendliness, leadership, communication expert, and jolly nature.

-Lunch will be provided during the Champadevi 1 Day Hike.
+Lunch will be provided during the Champadevi day hike.
 Basically, lunch includes typical Nepali food: Dhaal(lentil soup), Bhat (Rice), Tarkari (Vegetable/Chicken curry), and pickle.

 A Mineral water bottle is handed to you prior to the hike.

 Additionally, around 40 species of birds have been recorded; 17 are residents, 2 are summer migrants and 21 are winter migrants.
 Taudaha is a special place for bird watching.